-2.2.1.
+3.2.1.
 Open offer

-- (34) BEREC understands that the requirement for an open offer, in the context of Article 76 (1), refers to the terms offered to potential co-investors to enter the agreement. - (35) First and foremost, the offer has to be open during the lifetime of the network.
-That means that there needs to be a possibility for potential and different types of electronic communications providers to join the co-investment at any moment during the lifetime of the network, i.e. with no cut-off date set by the SMP operator for the co-investment. - (36) Thus, in order to assess whether an offer is open during the lifetime of a network, an NRA should check that no cut-off date during the lifetime is set by the SMP operator, in terms of validity of the offer. - (37) Furthermore, the offer shall not be exclusive to particular ECN/ECS and/or services providers or types of ECN/ECS providers.
+- (39) BEREC understands that the requirement for an open offer, in the context of Article 76 (1), refers to the terms offered to potential co-investors to enter the agreement. - (40) First and foremost, the offer has to be open during the lifetime of the network.
+That means that there needs to be a possibility for potential and different types of electronic communications providers to join the co-investment at any moment during the lifetime of the network, i.e. with no cut-off date set by the SMP operator for the co-investment. - (41) Thus, in order to assess whether an offer is open during the lifetime of a network, an NRA should check that no cut-off date during the lifetime is set by the SMP operator, in terms of validity of the offer. - (42) Furthermore, the offer shall not be exclusive to particular electronic communications networks and/or services (ECN/ECS) providers or types of ECN/ECS providers.
 This means that the SMP operator must credibly commit to give potential entrants effective access to the offer to co-invest and thus also to the network in question under clear conditions, on a fair, non-discriminatory and transparent basis.
 These conditions are addressed in more detail in the following sections.

-11 The governance rules also contribute to the way co-investment projects are managed.
-In particular, they determine how decisions are made with respect to the development and operation of the network and provides the mechanism for monitoring and enforcing compliance with the terms of the agreement (for example, via service level agreements - "SLAs").
+&lt;sup>16 The governance structure also contributes to the way co-investment projects are managed.
+In particular, it determines how decisions are made with respect to the development and operation of the network and provides the mechanism for monitoring and enforcing compliance with the terms of the agreement (for example, via service level agreements - "SLAs").

-12 The requirement for openness is not fulfilled if the co-investors are not able to compete effectively and sustainably in the long term in downstream markets in which the undertaking designated as having significant market power is active.
+&lt;sup>17 The requirement for openness is not fulfilled if the co-investors are not able to compete effectively and sustainably in the long term in downstream markets in which the undertaking designated as having significant market power is active.
 This aspect is closely linked to Article 76 (1) (b) (i) and should particularly be examined when assessing the fairness, reasonableness and non-discrimination of the co-investment offer's terms.